What is supervision?

 • Receiving the perspective and wisdom of a highly experienced practitioner

-• Can be difficult to find someone who you want to work with, who is supportive of somatic sexology and who is available
+• Can be difficult to find someone who you want to work with, where there is a good fit, who is supportive of somatic sexology and who is available

 • Financial investment can be an obstacle